Ukulele Beginners tips - Tuning your uke

 25 Apr 2010

-There are a variety of ways to tune a soprano Uke, and to go through them all would defeat the purpose of this guide (ie Basics).
-I am therefore looking at standard tuning in C.
+There are a variety of ways to tune a Uke, and to go through them all would defeat the purpose of this guide (ie Basics).
+Let's start though in the most common 'standard' tuning that you will most often see on a soprano, concert and tenor ukulele.
+This is called 'C Tuning'.

-First - some basics - you have four strings.
+First - some basics - you have four strings in front of you.
 As you hold your uke the string nearest the floor is string 1.
 The string nearest your face is string 4.
 You can work out which are strings 2 and 3 yourself.

 In other words, the strings are tuned like this